Shugo52/alx-higher_level_programming/0x08-python-more_classes/README.md

-More about classes
+More on classes
-- Class Attributes
-- Instance Attributes
+- Class and Instance Attributes
-- Static Methods
-- Class Methods
+- Static and Class Methods